Testing in-app purchases

 After you install your app, you can make purchases in your app without being charged, even if your app is listed as a paid app.

 All the purchases you make appear as actual purchases, just like the image on the right.

-If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you won’t be charged for any of the purchases made in your app.
-If you make purchases from other paid applications, you will be charged as usual.
+If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you aren't charged for any of the purchases made in your app.
+If you make purchases from other paid applications, you are charged as usual.

 - You must set the connection mode to Production to use the sandbox so that the BlackBerry World server is used to complete transactions.

 - You can download and test apps in BlackBerry World only if your vendor account is added to the sandbox accounts list in the vendor portal.

-- You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other kind of user account won't work).
+- You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other user account doesn't work).